RobertoFalconi/MinimalAPIsTemplate/README.md

 Example of APIs to generate JWS signed with X509 Certificate and RSA, and APIs to generate JWS nested in JWE encrypted with AES.

+Example of Async Service call with Dependency Injection.